techidaily/site-facebook/source/_posts/mastering-chat-apps-beyond-facebooks-messages.md

  When you open the app for the first time, it will encourage you to log into a Facebook account using either your email address or phone number.
 Instead, click on**Create New Account** .
 This will redirect you into creating a Facebook account.

  You need to put in your first name and surname: you could go under a pseudonym if you don't want Facebook to know your real name, but this is also the name you'll appear as in Messenger, so you'll have to tell your friends about your nom de plume.
 After that, tap**Next** .
 In the next screen, you need to add a password.
-Use something unique and difficult to guess; there are plenty of ways[you can create a memorable password](https://www.makeuseof.com/tag/6-tips-for-creating-an-unbreakable-password-that-you-can-remember/) .
+Use something unique and difficult to guess; there are plenty of ways [you can create a memorable password](https://www.makeuseof.com/tag/6-tips-for-creating-an-unbreakable-password-that-you-can-remember/) .
 Now, tap**Sign Up** .
 You'll need to verify your new account via email or SMS.

  Okay, so now you have a Facebook account.
 That's not ideal, but you can do something about that at least.
 So what next?